VOLUME data is a Score from 0 up. The higher the score, the more tweets were counted in that data series.

-Consumer Sentiment: A tweet is counted as a positive tweet if it contains a word/phrase in our list of consumer positive words/phrases, and negative it it contains a word/phrase in our list of consumer negative words/phrases.
+Consumer Happiness: A tweet is counted as a positive tweet if it contains a word/phrase in our list of consumer positive words/phrases, and negative it it contains a word/phrase in our list of consumer negative words/phrases.
 Tweets that do not contain words/phrases from either list are counted as neutral.

 Aggregation: Each tweet score is assigned to a brand/product.
 For volume calculations, we add up all brands/products owned by the company into a single company score.
 For sentiment calculations, we do the same (all positive mentions/all positive + negative mentions) for the company